 - Human rights violations are common in the factories.

 - Hazardous substances are used both in products and their manufacture.

 - Products can often have a shorter life span because of poor ergonomics, low quality and when they are not able to be repaired or upgraded.

 All verification of criteria is handled by renown, independent verification partners, in accordance with ISO/IEC 17025.
 Each test and verification body is reviewed regularly, both by TCO Development and independent accreditation organizations.
-We ensure that independent audits of manufacturing facilities are verified and followed up, to make sure that identified non-conformities are corrected.

-All criteria in TCO Certified must be met before the certificate is issued, Products, factories and brand owners are also subject to tests and audits afterwards — the criteria must be met during the certificate’s full validity period.
+All criteria in TCO Certified must be met before the certificate is issued.
+Products, factories and brand owners are also subject to tests and audits afterwards — the criteria must be met during the certificate’s full validity period.

 - Product attributes (such as ergonomics, usability, energy, safety)

 - Socially responsible manufacturing

 The audit report and the corrective action plan are then verified by our independent verification partners.

 - Proof of supply chain communications about code of conduct